The was an article TIFF vs PDF some time ago. This one is more detailed about TIFF.

 TIFF stands for Tagged Image File Format.
 TIFF is one of the most widely used image formats.TIFF is particularly popular in the image editing industry, graphic design artists, professional and novice photographers owing to the ability to be easily edited.
 TIFF is a raster or bit map image format and the TIFF files end with extensions .tiff or .tif.

 In the early 1980s, vendors of the desktop scanners had their own scanning format and there was no standard format for scanning images.
 Keeping in view this requirement, efforts were made to develop a common scanning format for desktop scanners.
 It was due to this reason TIFF image format was developed in the mid of 1980s.

 Initially, a company named Aldus created TIFF file formats and owned all its copyright.
-In the year 2009, Aldus was acquired by Acrobat systems and currently it holds all the rights and ownership of TIFF format.
+In the year 2009, Aldus was acquired by Acrobat systems and currently, it holds all the rights and ownership of TIFF format.

-Following are some of the reasons why TIFF images should be used for storing images.
+The following are some of the reasons why TIFF images should be used for storing images.

 TIFF is a lossless compression format which means that it does not lose its quality if the image if dot per pixel value is modified.
 This capability of TIFF images makes them portable to almost every hardware and software.

 TIFF files can be easily edited and modified.
 It is due to this reason that this image type is very famous amongst the publishing industry and professional photographers who need to edit their images oftentimes.